rustyshakelford2/LavaFurnace/readme.txt

 use_large_chests=
 (this accepts either true or false values)
 (if set to true lavafurnace will use large chest capacity)

+explosion_proof=
+(this accepts either true or false values)
+(if set to true the furnace can not be damaged by explosions) (Protection in a 7 block radious from the center of the furnace)

 layer_one_blocks=
 (this accepts defined valid block types for the top most layer of the furnace)